7 Networking Tips for College Students

 If you don’t see results right away, you may be tempted to give up.
 Keep in mind, however, that networking is an ongoing effort.
 You may not be successful the first few times, but networking will pay off if you keep trying.
 Like anything in life, the more you do it, the better you will become at networking

 Furthering Your Career

-Earn a degree in an in-demand field at Fremont College in just 15 months.
+Earn a degree in an in-demand field at Fremont University in just 15 months.
 Associate’s degree programs are available in Multimedia Design, Paralegal Studies, or Sports Therapy.
 You can also earn a bachelor’s degree in Business Leadership in 15 months as part of our Degree Completion Program.
 Space is limited, so contact us today to learn more about our degree programs or request a free career guide.

 One of the many benefits of networking is getting face-to-face time with potential employers and peers in the field.
 When you speak with someone in person, you have a better chance of making a lasting impression.
 When you make a lasting impression, you increase your chances of the meeting leading to future opportunities, whether it is advice or a job.

 After you leave a networking event, it is important to stay connected with those that you meet.
 Use business cards to create a contact list of potential employers, then connect with employers on networking sites like LinkedIn.